How to Buy LED Lighting

 LEDs look great and are so versatile, you can use them anywhere.
 Still, there are a few places in particular where LED really outshines all the rest:

-- Outdoors: LED’s long lifespan means fewer bulb changes in those hard-to-reach places.
+- Outdoor LED Lighting: LED’s long lifespan means fewer bulb changes in those hard-to-reach places.

-- Lamps: The easy way to upgrade!
+- LED Table Lamps: The easy way to upgrade!
 Simply replace your existing bulbs with LED bulbs.

 As you can see, LED is quickly revolutionizing home lighting, offering a more cost-efficient, greener and safer way to light our homes and offices.
 For more about LED lighting, including a fascinating description of the technology that makes it all possible, check out how an LED bulb works.